ece-student/Team-16/docs/lab3/lab3.md

 - Reading external inputs to FPGA
 - Correctly updating a 4-bit array dependent on the inputs
 - Drawing one box on the screen
-- Description of how the DAC on the provided VGA connectors works and how the resistor values were chosen
+- Description of how the resistor values were chosen for the DAC
 - Mapping external inputs to four different outputs on the screen

 ## Reading external inputs to FPGA